 MSP 2751.
 Audio for Media.
 4 Credit Hours.

-An introduction to sound design principles and recording techniques for multitrack audio production in all media production settings.
+This course is an introduction to sound design principles and recording techniques for multitrack audio production in all media production settings.
 As students examine design theory and technical practices, they learn the basic functioning and operation of microphones, mixing consoles, loudspeakers, digital audio workstations, and field recording devices, as well as rudimentary acoustical physics.
 Considerable time is also spent on critical listening skills and design aesthetics.

 Repeatability: This course may not be repeated for additional credits.